• Contact Us

 Should I Answer Questions on the LSAT In Order?

-When most students begin the Logic Games section of the test, they take a look at the first game and dive right in.
+Most students start the Logic Games section by diving right into the first game.
 Instead, the first minute or two of the section might be better spent considering your options!
 That way you can be sure to start with your favorite game type.
-And, you avoid the risk of being thrown off if you encounter a particularly challenging game that happens to be presented early in the section.
+You also avoid the risk of being thrown off by a particularly challenging game early in the section.

 A lot of students are more comfortable attacking the questions in order (and some do quite well regardless).
-Order of attack is one component of the LSAT over which you have complete control, though, so it might pay to give yourself every advantage!
+Order of attack is one component of the LSAT over which you have complete control.
+It pays to give yourself every advantage!

 Posted by PowerScore Test Prep / LSAT Prep / Logic Games, Logical Reasoning, LSAT Prep, Reading Comprehension, Studying Leave a Comment